Big Mexican brewers forced to open local beer market

 The watchdog also set a penalty for breaking the terms of the agreement at up to 8 percent of Cuauhtemoc's or Modelo's annual Mexican revenue.

-Modelo had domestic sales of 51.6 billion pesos ($4.01 billion) last year, implying a penalty of up to $321 million - or about a third of the company's net profit in 2012.
+Modelo had domestic sales of 51.6 billion pesos (2.64 billion pounds) last year, implying a penalty of up to $321 million - or about a third of the company's net profit in 2012.

 The settlement gives microbrewers, as well as SABMiller, a better chance to compete, but not everyone was persuaded.